Open book with pages fanned out, lying on a table with a bookshelf in the background. Titles and text are not visible.

 The Two Captains by Veniamin Kaverin

-• Based on the diary of Lieutenant Georgii Brusilov, who in 1912 organized an expedition seeking a west-to-east Northern sea route.
+• Based on the diary of Lieutenant Georgii Brusilov, who in 1912 organized an expedition seeking a west-to-east Northern Sea route.
 It was later seized by ice and carried to the north of the Kara Sea.
 The expedition survived two hard winters.
-An amazing read about brave men, revolution, villians, suffering, the Arctic and love!
+An amazing read about brave men, revolution, villiains, suffering, the Arctic and love!
 One of the most popular works of Soviet literature

 • Ages 14-18